 A good credit history is important because it can save you money in the form of lower interest rates on bad credit loans.
 It can also help you get approved for loans and credit cards, and can make it easier to rent an apartment or buy a car.

 If you’re not sure what your credit history looks like, you can check your credit report for free from AnnualCreditReport.com.

 Credit history is a record of a borrower’s past credit experiences.
 A good credit history typically includes timely payments on accounts, which might include credit cards, auto loans and mortgages.
 Credit history also includes other accounts such as utilities, cellphone service and rental agreements.
 Borrowers with strong credit histories tend to be viewed as less risky by potential lenders than borrowers with weak or no credit histories.
 A lender may use information in a borrower’s credit history to decide whether to approve a loan and what interest rate to charge.

-How long does credit history last?
+How long does a bad credit history last?